Huhngoku/ADVOCATE/doc/trace/recording.md

 error.
 The mainly occurs when using the `fmt.Print` command in the program.
 In this case increase the argument in `InitAtomics` until the problem disappears.

+If the program is stopped because of an panic while the main routine is sleeping, it is possible, that no trace file is created.
+If the panic occurs only occasional, it is possible to run the program again, to get the trace file (assuming the panic does not occur again).
+If it occurs in every run, it is necessary to first fix this panic, before a trace can be recorded.